Gates of hell: Gates in the Greco-Roman world

 Legends from both ancient Greece and Rome record stories of mortals who entered or were abducted into the netherworld through such gates.
 Aeneas visited the underworld, entering through a cave at the edge of Lake Avernus on the Bay of Naples.
 Hercules entered the Underworld from this same spot.
 In the middle of the Roman Forum is another entrance, Lacus Curtius, where according to legend, a Roman soldier named Curtius, bravely rode his horse into the entrance in a successful effort to close it, although both he and his horse perished in the deed.

 Lerna Lake was one of the entrances to the Underworld.

 Odysseus visited the Underworld, entering through river Acheron in northwest Greece.

 Orpheus traveled to the Greek underworld in search of Eurydice by entering a cave at Taenarum or Cape Tenaron on the southern tip of the Peloponnese.

 Pluto's Gate, Ploutonion in Greek, Plutonium in Latin, in modern-day Turkey unearthed by Italian archaeologists is said to be the entry gate to the Underworld; it is linked to the Greco-Roman mythology and tradition.

 Rivers Cocytus, Lethe, Phlegethon and Styx were also entrances to the Underworld.

 The god Hades kidnapped the goddess Persephone from a field in Sicily and led her to the Underworld through a cleft in the earth so he could marry her.

 Medieval gates

-Into the medieval period, Mount Etna on Sicily was considered to be an entryway to hell.
+Into the Middle Ages, Mount Etna in Sicily was considered to be an entryway to hell.

 The gates of hell were commonly depicted as jaws, forming the Hellmouth, which was simultaneously the entrance to hell and the mouth of a huge monster.